Killing Commendatore: Plot

-Desperate to find Mariye and feeling that her disappearance is related to the pit, the protagonist asks the Commendatore to tell him Mariye's location.
-The Commendatore tells him that as an idea he is restricted in what he can say.
+Desperate to find Mariye and feeling that her disappearance is related to the pit and the painting, the protagonist asks the Commendatore to tell him Mariye's location.
+The Commendatore tells him that as an idea, he is restricted in what he can say.
 The Commendatore says that he needs to accept the next invitation he receives no matter what and that it may or may not lead to a clue regarding Mariye's whereabouts.
-The protagonist accepts an invitation to meet Tomohiko Amada in the nursing home.
-He ends up re-enacting the scene from Tomohiko's painting, killing the miniature Commendatore with a fishing knife.
-Once he kills the Commendatore, a door is opened to another world by Long Face (another character from the painting) and the protagonist journeys to a metaphorical underworld in order to rescue Mariye.
-After emerging from the underworld, he is trapped in the pit for several days and Menshiki rescues him.
-The girl is able to escape undetected from the house.
-At the end of the book, he reconciles with his estranged wife, who is heavily pregnant and with whom he has not physically met in a year.
+The protagonist receives an invitation to meet Tomohiko Amada in the nursing home and accepts.
+The Commendatore helps him realize that the painting is an attempt by Tomohiko to address the traumatic events that occurred to him in Germany, of which he has never spoken again.
+The protagonist ends up re-enacting the scene from Tomohiko's painting, killing the miniature Commendatore with a fishing knife, at the Commendatore's bidding.
+This both mollifies Tomohiko, who slips into a coma, and causes another character from the painting—"Long Face"—to open a door to a metaphorical underworld, through which the protagonist must journey in order to rescue Mariye.
+Within, the protagonist is forced to confront traumas of his own past.
+After emerging from the underworld, he finds himself trapped in the pit for several days and Menshiki rescues him.
+Menshiki tells him that Mariye has reappeared during his days away.